tomarrell/lbadd/doc/intermediary-representation.md

 # Commands

-Given that we parser SQL input into an AST, we somehow have to process that produced AST.
+Given that we parse SQL input into an AST, we somehow have to process that produced AST.
 However, working with an AST for execution has multiple drawbacks.
 1. ASTs carry a lot of information, in our case that would be string values for every token, even keyword tokens, punctuation, comments etc.
    Copying all that information in memory can slow down the process.